 Thus, with a survival action, a wrongful death claim can include:

 - Medical expenses leading up to the deceased’s death

 - Loss of parental guidance

 A survival action can dramatically increase the value of a claim and ensure that the deceased’s family is not burdened by medical bills after his or her death.
 But a survival action does not mean the deceased had to have received treatment.
 Instead, a survival action can add on the cost of pain and suffering if the victim suffered prior to passing.
 These damages can be calculated by consulting a medical expert who can explain how much pain the deceased was in before death.

 Both wrongful death claims and survival actions can be filed in a single claim, allowing a bereaved family to recover the maximum available compensation after a fatal accident.
 But determining how much compensation to ask for can be complicated, as most families are not immediately aware of how much a loved one benefited the household.
 You may need to consult with a financial expert, review pay stubs and tax returns, and work with medical professionals to calculate pain and suffering damages.
 All of this is a lot to add to your plate while you are mourning.

 But you do not have to go through this process alone.
-Instead, the New York wrongful death attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, can provide a guiding hand during this difficult part of your life.
+Instead, the New York wrongful death attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can provide a guiding hand during this difficult part of your life.
 Our compassionate and professional legal team has represented numerous families after the wrongful death of a loved one and can make this process as painless as possible.
 If you lost a loved one due to the negligent actions of someone else, reach out to us at (212) 986-7353.
 We can explain all of your options in a free consultation and put your mind at ease about the claims process.